 - a) Labor conditions: records of workers engaged under the project, including contracts, registry of induction of workers including CoC, hours worked, remuneration and deductions (including overtime), and collective bargaining agreements. - b) Safety: Provide working conditions, management of workers' relationships, occupational health and safety (including personal protective equipment, and emergency preparedness and response), code of conduct (including relating to SEA and SH), forced labor, child labor as per general EHSG of the World Bank.
-Recordable incidents and corresponding Root Cause Analysis (lost time incidents, medical treatment cases), first aid cases, high potential near misses, and remedial and preventive activities required (for example, revised job safety analysis, new or different equipment, skills training, and so forth).
+Recordable incidents and corresponding Root Cause Analysis (lost time incidents, medical treatment cases), first aid cases, high potential near misses, and remedial and preventive activities required (for example, revised job safety analysis, new or different equipment, skills training, and so forth). - c) Workers personal records: number of workers, indication of origin (expatriate, local, non-local nationals), gender, age with evidence that no child labor is involved, and skill level (unskilled, skilled, supervisory, professional, management). - d) Workers Payroll Records: documentation of the number of hours worked and pay received inclusive of all payments made on their behalf, for example, payment made to the National Insurance Scheme and other entitlements regardless of the workers being engaged on a short- or long-term assignment or full time or part-time worker. - e) Training/induction: dates, number of trainees, and topics. - f) Details of any security risks: details of risks the contractor may be exposed to while performing its work-the threats may come from third parties external to the project.

-- c) Workers personal records: number of workers, indication of origin (expatriate, local, non-local nationals), gender, age with evidence that no child labor is involved, and skill level (unskilled, skilled, supervisory, professional, management). - d) Workers Payroll Records: documentation of the number of hours worked and pay received inclusive of all payments made on their behalf, for example, payment made to the National Insurance Scheme and other entitlements regardless of the workers being engaged on a short- or long-term assignment or full time or part-time worker. - e) Training/induction: dates, number of trainees, and topics. - f) Details of any security risks: details of risks the contractor may be exposed to while performing its work-the threats may come from third parties external to the project. - g) Worker grievances: details including occurrence date, type of grievance, and date submitted; actions taken and dates; resolution (if any) and date; and follow-up yet to be taken- Grievances listed should include those resolved since the preceding report and those that were unresolved at the time of that report.
+g) Worker grievances: details including occurrence date, type of grievance, and date submitted; actions taken and dates; resolution (if any) and date; and follow-up yet to be taken- Grievances listed should include those resolved since the preceding report and those that were unresolved at the time of that report.

 The Supervision Consultant for sub-projects will manage and monitor the performance of Contractors with contracted workers, focusing on compliance by contractors with their contractual agreements (obligations, representations, and warranties).
 This may include periodic audits, inspections, and/or spot checks of project locations or work sites and/or of labor-management records and reports compiled by contractors.
+The Supervision Consultant will retain qualified E&S personnel including as a minimum, one E expert, one S expert and an OHS expert.